Interjection – Definition, List & Examples

 configure now

-Deictics vs. Interjections
+Deictics vs. interjections

 Deictics, also known as deictic expressions or deixis, refer to words or phrases that require contextual information to understand their meaning.
 Common examples of deictic expressions include pronouns (you, me, this, that), time indicators (now, then, today, tomorrow), and place words (here, there).
-Since all kinds of interjections are bound by context, they can also be considered a form of deixis.
+Since all kinds of exclamations are bound by context, they can also be considered a form of deixis.

 To further your understanding of the similarities, we will explain the functions, contextual dependency, and their position in a sentence below.